ZhengtingJiang/pswinunet/README.md

 ![](media/model_architecture.png)
 This repository provides an implementation of the Probabilistic Swin Unet, a model that integrates probabilistic latent distributions with a Swin Transformer-based encoder-decoder framework.
 ## 1. Data
 You can feel free to deal with [LIDC-IDRI dataset](https://www.cancerimagingarchive.net/collection/lidc-idri/).
-Or you can use the preprocessed dataset in [Google Cloud](https://drive.google.com/file/d/1VZmHbnwd-XkapzrsjL9yCrnT1ERDoqw9/view?usp=sharing) a `.pickle` file.
+Or you can use the preprocessed dataset in a `.pickle` file at [Google Cloud](https://drive.google.com/file/d/1VZmHbnwd-XkapzrsjL9yCrnT1ERDoqw9/view?usp=sharing).
 The data is cropped to a resolution of (128,128), with a fixed spacing.
 ## 2. Envrionment
 You should prepare an environment with python >= 3.10, and use the command for dependencies:
 ```